Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 \subsubsection{Zealotry as independent behavior}

-\paragraph{Flexible and inflexible zealots.} The notion of zealotry in opinion dynamics dates back to \cite{galam_towards_1991,galam_rational_1997} and \cite{mobilia_does_2003}, although Galam used the term \textit{biased individual} for zealot.
-Also in the context of the voter model, zealots were first defined as biased individuals (i.e., agents who favor only one opinion), but these agents did not have to be fully committed to one opinion state.
-What distinguished zealots from other agents in \cite{mobilia_does_2003} was that they could return to their favored opinion with a given rate, independently of any interaction with other agents.
-Later, the general understanding seems to have shifted, and zealots are now mostly regarded as agents who never change their opinion state \cite{mobilia_role_2007}.
-These agents are also known as "inflexibles" (stubborn individuals), particularly in the context of the Galam majority rule model \cite{galam_role_2007}.
+\paragraph{Flexible and inflexible zealots.} The notion of zealotry in opinion dynamics dates back to \cite{galam_towards_1991,galam_rational_1997} and \cite{mobilia_does_2003}, although Galam used the term \textit{biased individual} rather than \textit{zealot}.
+In the context of the voter model, zealots were initially defined as biased individuals, that is, agents favoring one opinion, but not necessarily fully committed to a single state.
+What distinguished zealots from other agents in \cite{mobilia_does_2003} was that they could return to their favored opinion at a given rate, independently of interactions with other agents.
+Later, the general understanding appears to have shifted, and zealots are now more commonly regarded as agents who never change their opinion state \cite{mobilia_role_2007}.
+We also note the work of \cite{chinellato_dynamical_2015}, available as a preprint already in 2007, which considers a very similar model, as acknowledged in \cite{mobilia_role_2007}.
+Such agents are also known as \textit{inflexibles} or stubborn individuals, particularly in the context of the Galam majority-rule model \cite{galam_role_2007}.
+Voter models with zealotry have been used to describe phenomena such as market crises and US presidential elections; see, for example, \cite{harmon_anticipating_2015,braha_voting_2017}.

 In this section, we briefly review the effects of zealotry on opinion dynamics models, by mostly focusing on fully inflexible zealots \cite{galam_rational_1997, galam_role_2007, mobilia_role_2007,martins_building_2013, mobilia_nonlinear_2015,galam_stubbornness_2016}.
 We distinguish between models with discrete and continuous opinion states.
 We highlight that zealotry can be `one-sided' (all zealots in the population have the same opinion state), or mixed (multiple groups of zealots, each holding a different opinion).